marcushultman/stream-shell/README.md

 3
 ```

 Streams can contain more complex values too, in the form of records.
 Records can be strongly typed by using a protobuf schema provided by the shell itself, plugins, or the user.
-Regardless if a schema exists or not, values are always convertible to the proto3 binary format as well as JSON, using the well-known wrappers from proto3.
+Regardless if a schema exists or not, records are always convertible to the proto3 binary format as well as JSON, using the well-known wrappers from proto3.

 ```
 > user.proto.Person { name: "Albert" } { name: "Bernard" }